boldflight/BibleConverter/test_EPUB/output/Acts.md

 [24] Some were convinced by what he said, but others refused to believe.
 [25] So they began to leave, unable to agree among themselves, after Paul made one last statement: “The Holy Spirit spoke rightly to your ancestors through the prophet Isaiah
 [26] when he said,
+‘Go to this people and say,
+“You will keep on hearing, but will never understand, and you will keep on looking, but will never perceive.
+[27] For the heart of this people has become dull, and their ears are hard of hearing, and they have closed their eyes, so that they would not see with their eyes and hear with their ears and understand with their heart and turn, and I would heal them.”’
 [28] “Therefore be advised that this salvation from God has been sent to the Gentiles; they will listen!”
 [30] Paul lived there two whole years in his own rented quarters and welcomed all who came to him, [31] proclaiming the kingdom of God and teaching about the Lord Jesus Christ with complete boldness and without restriction.